outerbanks73/cli-tools/README.md

 # getscript

-#A fast, Unix-friendly CLI for fetching transcripts from Apple Podcasts and YouTube.
-You don't need to transcribe much of anything nowadays because Apple & YouTube are #transcribing everyting for us.  'getscript' lets you use the transcripts in a more human / text friendly manner.
+A fast, Unix-friendly CLI for fetching transcripts from Apple Podcasts and YouTube.
+You don't need to transcribe much of anything nowadays because Apple & YouTube are transcribing everyting for us.  'getscript' lets you use the transcripts in a more human / text friendly manner.
+The idea behind getscript is to put the transcripts to use in a meaningful way.

+For example - let's say you're curious about AI Slop as a podcast topic:

+# $ getscript --search "AI Slop" --apple --list
+# <removing list of 10 podcasts and their podcast id's>
+# $getscript --apple 1000730374732 | claude -p "Summarize the top 5 Points"

+Of course you can also export to TTML, JSON, markdown and run from cron if you want to schedule things.

 [![PyPI](https://img.shields.io/pypi/v/getscript)](https://pypi.org/project/getscript/)
 [![CI](https://github.com/outerbanks73/cli-tools/actions/workflows/test.yml/badge.svg)](https://github.com/outerbanks73/cli-tools/actions/workflows/test.yml)